tatsuonakano/tatsuoNakano/README.md

 -     tag manager,
 -     Search Console
 -   }
+-   Adobe= {
+-     Photoshop,
+-     Illustrator,
+-     XD,
+-     premiere,
+- }
+-   Responsive coding
--  Responsive coding 　Adobe(Ps/Lrc/Ai/Pr/XD/Br)　　Build a computer by myself.
+-  　　Build a computer by myself.
 -
 - 🌱 I’m currently learning ...
 TypeScript
 - 💞️ I’m looking to collaborate on ...
 I'm looking for a company to work for now.